Programs in Physical Therapy

 ·One supplemental essay on one of the following topics:

 Limit your essay to no more than two typed pages, double-spaced.
-The essay will be evaluated on organization, clarity, grammar, and punctuation, as well as content.
+The essay will be evaluated on organization, clarity, grammar, and punctuation, as well as the content.
 Please include the topic at the top of your essay.

 Please review program-specific admission requirements and deadlines on the PTCAS Husson University program profile page.